tony-dev1/crypto-wallets-finder/README.md

     <img width="1000" height="460" alt="WalletGen search lost bitcoin wallets on Linux Demo" title="WalletGen search lost bitcoin wallets on Linux" src="/assets/walletgen_linux1.png" />
 </p>

-# How to Search for Lost Bitcoin & Ethereum Wallets with Balance
+## How to Search for Lost Bitcoin & Ethereum Wallets with Balance

-**Wallet Gen** allows you to search using brute force method for two types of crypto wallets with an existing balance.
-To search for BTC wallets, press key `3` in the menu or run `start_search_btc.bat`.
-For searching EVM wallets (such as Ethereum, BNB, etc.), press key `4` in the menu or run `start_search_evm.bat`.
+**Wallet Gen** allows you to search using brute-force method for two types of crypto wallets with an existing balance.

+### For Bitcoin (BTC) wallets:

+* Press key 3 in the menu or run start_search_btc.bat to search Bitcoin wallets through the internet.
+This method may take longer, as it checks wallet balances in real-time via blockchain explorers.
+* Press key 6 to search Bitcoin wallets using the database.
+This method is faster because it compares generated wallets against a pre-built database of known addresses with balances.

+### For EVM wallets (Ethereum, BNB, MATIC, etc.):

+* Press key 5 or run start_search_evm.bat to search EVM wallets through the internet.
+This method checks for wallets with balance in real-time through blockchain explorers.
+* Press key 6 to search EVM wallets using the database.
+This method is faster since it compares generated wallets against the known database of addresses with balance.

+### Speed Considerations:

-The search speed is determined by your hardware, especially your graphics card.
-To increase your chances of finding a wallet with a balance, you can run multiple instances of the program, from 1 to 4, depending on the power of your graphics card.
+* The speed of the search depends heavily on your hardware, especially the graphics card (GPU).
+To speed up the process and increase your chances of finding a wallet with a balance, you can run multiple instances of the program (1 to 4), depending on your system's performance

+By using the database, you can significantly improve the efficiency of your search, as it eliminates the need to query the blockchain for every wallet generated

 ## How to start